e7dud7e/MLND/capstone/capstone_report.md

 ![input example 03][img_input_03]
 ![input example 04][img_input_04]

+### Exploratory Visualization
+In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
+The visualization should adequately support the data being used.
+Discuss why this visualization was chosen and how it is relevant.
+Questions to ask yourself when writing this section:
+- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
+- _Is the visualization thoroughly analyzed and discussed?_
+- _If a plot is provided, are the axes, title, and datum clearly defined?_

 I aggregate the label data to show the frequency that a dangerous object is hidden in each of the 17 body regions.
 The frequency that a threat occurs on a particular body zone ranges from 7.8% to 11.6%, with an average of 9.6% across all training samples.
 ![frequency of threats][img_frequency_threats]